semgrep/ocaml-tree-sitter-core/doc/adding-a-language.md

 This often works with languages that define a single dialect using a `grammar.js` file at the root of the project.
-If this simplified approach doesn't work, use the **Manual setup** instructions to understand what's going on or to set things up manually.
+If this simplified approach fails, use the **Manual setup** instructions below to understand what's going on or to set things up manually.

 ### Manual setup